 Hunter Hayes' self-titled album was the last debut set to reach a million, crossing the threshold in the week ending Oct.
 27, 2013.

-Further, Lorde is the first woman to have her debut album hit a million in sales since April 2011, when Adele's "19" cleared 1 million (week ending April 3).
+Further, Lorde is the first woman to have her debut album hit 1 million in sales since April 2011, when Adele's "19" cleared a million (week ending April 3).

-The album's current radio single, "Team," rises to a new peak (climbing 9-7) on the Billboard Hot 100 this week.
+The album's current radio single, "Team," rises to a new peak on the Billboard Hot 100 this week -- climbing 9-7.
 It follows her No. 1 smash "Royals," which spent nine weeks at No. 1 in 2013.

-The next single from "Pure Heroine" will be "Glory and Gore," which debuts at No. 88 on the Hot 100 this week.
+"Pure Heroine's" next single will be "Glory and Gore," which debuts at No. 88 on the Hot 100 this week.
 Billboard first reported that "Tennis Court" would be the third single, per Republic Records, but the label has since switched its plan to "Glory and Gore."